 As mandated by West Virginia, standardized testing will be administered each year.
 Parents will receive the results following completion.

-If you desire after-school tutoring for your child or wish for your child to be evaluated for in-school support from The Center for Multisensory Learning, please contact your child’s classroom teacher or the center’s director.
+If you desire after-school tutoring for your child or wish for your child to be evaluated for in-school support from Edge/WCDS please contact your child’s classroom teacher or the center’s coordinator.

 Once tutoring is established, the following responsibilities apply:

 It is the school’s ultimate aim to have each child respond to an inner-directed sense of right and wrong.
-However, children in the elementary school years need guidance to develop this inner direction.
+However, preschool – eighth-grade children need guidance to develop this inner direction.
 The school and home become partners in the important task of character development.
-The school’s disciplinary standards vary with the age of the child and situation.
+The school’s disciplinary standards vary with the age of the child and the situation.

 Children are aware of the WCDS rules and procedures from the first day of class.
 If a child displays a blatant disregard for the school’s rules or procedures, appropriate action will be taken, and parents will be contacted.
 If a teacher does not witness a misconduct, all efforts will be made to determine the events that transpired.
 If a child is sent home, a conference including parent(s), administration, and any involved faculty must occur before reentry in addition to other requirements as determined by the Head of School and administration.